 The panel agreed that further work was required to obtain patient feedback, this will help to inform programme development.
+A further review of the revised Year One timetable is also required to ensure that future students are not disadvantaged by the changes made to the timetable (Requirement 9).
 As a result, the panel agreed that this requirement is partly met.